Before Your First Term

 - Adding or dropping a course: Open registration for a given term begins in the prior semester and stays open until about the first week of classes.
 Beyond this date, your advisor can add or drop courses by requesting them in Sharepoint.

 - If a student has sat out for a semester, either on an approved leave of absence or due to withdrawing from the university, students must be readmitted to the graduate school.
-Complete and follow the instructions on this form.

 - Time Ticket errors may occur when a student's graduation date is not updated in the system.
 If you are having this error, please change your graduation date in Raiderlink or request your advisor to Submit a Change of Graduation Date request.